fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2025-01-06】[jamesroutley / write\-a\-hash\-table](https://github.com/jamesroutley/write-a-hash-table) - ✏️ Learn how to write a hash table in C
 * 【2025-01-05】[rothgar / awesome-tuis](https://github.com/rothgar/awesome-tuis) - List of projects that provide terminal user interfaces
 * 【2025-01-03】[matildaexp / remote\-latam](https://github.com/matildaexp/remote-latam) - A curated collection of US and high\-income country tech job opportunities open to Latin American professionals
 * 【2025-01-02】[hijkzzz / Awesome\-LLM\-Strawberry](https://github.com/hijkzzz/Awesome-LLM-Strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 🍓 and reasoning techniques